 Victory Pictures Studio could always be counted on to deliver a quality product (well no, they couldn’t) and AMATEUR CROOK (1938) proves it (well…No!
 It doesn’t.).

 AMATEUR CROOK was worthy enough in someone’s eyes to be released under two other titles; JEWEL THIEF, and CROOKED BUT DUMB.
 If I read CROOKED BUT DUMB on a theater’s marquee, I’d give it a try.

 I can’t truthfully say I recommend viewing many of the films I cite.
 A goodly number of them are awful in spite of the affection I may feel for them.
-But if you stumble across AMATEUR CROOK, an hour of your time will be rewarded with tawdry wonders.
+But if you stumble across AMATEUR CROOK, an hour of your time will be rewarded with a few tawdry wonders.

 - A diamond as big as a chicken egg is pawned by a wealthy man who has clearly never required the services of a pawnbroker previously.
 He does this for no discernible reason except to provide a “McGuffin” for us to follow for sixty minutes.

 - Former Olympian Herman Brix (before he morphed into Bruce Bennett) plays a starving artist.
 He gives one of his classic deer-in-the-headlights performances.
 This was during his deer-in-the-headlights period which lasted for much of his career.

 - Mr. Brix participates in the worst screen fistfight I’ve ever witnessed.
 Worst.
 Fistfight.
 Ever.

 - Mr. Brix’s character in one scene improvises instantly a most brilliant plan for escaping the police.
 He exclaims; “I’ve got it!
 Let’s go out the back way!!”

 - Then, later in the film, he repeats the same plan.
 Hey, if it ain’t broke…

 - And yes, it works both times.
 I can only assume police work has improved greatly since 1938.